MattPlatt/S2GEN/README.md

 ### 1. **Image Generation**
 - **Randomized Diagram Creation**: Automatically generate synthetic images containing randomly placed blocks, connectors, and cables using Python's PIL library and custom scripts.
 - **Customizable Blocks and Connectors**: The system allows flexibility in the number, size, and placement of blocks and connectors, ensuring varied training data.
-- **Cable Routing and Annotation**: Includes logic to connect blocks with dashed cables and annotate them with YOLO-compliant labels.
+- **Cable Routing and Annotation**: Includes logic to connect blocks with dashed cables and annotate them with YOLO-compliant labels and COCO JSON compliant annotation files.

 ### 2. **Label Generation**
-- **YOLO Format Labels**: Each generated image includes corresponding YOLO labels for object detection tasks.
-Labels are normalized and stored in .txt files.
+- **COCO JSON Format**: Each generated image includes corresponding JSON labels for object detection tasks.
 - **Custom Class Definitions**: The system supports multiple object classes such as blocks, connectors, cables, and group boxes.

 ### 3. **Image Slicing**
 - **Slicing with Overlap**: Generated images are sliced into smaller patches with a configurable overlap (e.g., 25%) for training efficiency.
+This is due to the large size of cable block diagrams.
+Slicing images into smaller peices allows for the Convolutional layers to detect the small dashed lines without them dissapating due to feature map downsampling through the convolutional layers.
 - **Label Adjustment**: Sliced images include adjusted bounding boxes to ensure labels are correctly aligned with the new coordinates of each slice.

 ### 4. **Dataset Conversion**
 - **YOLO to JSON Conversion**: YOLO annotations are converted to COCO-style JSON format for use with Detectron2's instance segmentation and object detection models.
+This is due to using YOLO in the begining of the project.
+This needs to be changed in the diagram creation scripts.
 - **Segmentation Masks**: The system generates masks for cables, blocks, and connectors, supporting instance segmentation tasks.

 ### 5. **Cable-Specific Training**